unixpickle/dropsite/README.md

 # File transfers

 *Virtual connections* are great for most things, but they are not optimal for transferring files.
 When transferring a file, latency is not very important and bandwidth is key.
-Thus, **dropsite** provides an API specifically for optimally transferring files across drop sites.
+To optimize for this case, **dropsite** provides an API specifically for transferring files via drop sites.

-Similarly to regular FTP, the file transfer system provides a mechanism for listing directories and initiating both uploads and downloads.
-A **file transfer session** has two components, the **client** and the **server**.
-The *client* connects to the *server* over a TCP socket called the **session socket**.
-Through this socket, the *client* can ask the server to list directories.

-When the **client** wishes to upload or download a file, it initiates a **file transfer**.
-During the *file transfer*, either the *server* or the *client* becomes the **sender**, while the other becomes the **receiver**.
-During a *file transfer*, the *sender* uploads chunks of data to drop sites and tells the *receiver* about these drop sites via the **session socket**.
+A **file transfer** is the process by which a file is transferred across hosts.
+First, the **client** establishes an **FTP socket** (a TCP socket) to the **server**.
+Next, the *client* tells the *server* whether it wishes to upload or download a file.
+This step establishes who will be the **sender** and who will be the **receiver**.
+For the remainder of the transfer, the *sender* uploads data chunks to drop sites and tells the *receiver* about these drop sites.

 # TODO